Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 It's not the biggest doorbuster I've ever seen (especially for a piece of tech that's been out for a few years now), but hey, here's Nest's smart smoke detector marked down by $20.

-Netgear's battery-powered Arlo security cameras are a popular pick for home security, and Walmart's offering a good Black Friday deal on a first-gen, three-camera starter kit that'll save you a hundred bucks.
-Like the rest of Walmart's offerings, you'll find it available starting at 6 p.m. on Thanksgiving Day.
+Netgear's battery-powered Arlo security cameras are a popular pick for home security, and Newegg's offering a good Black Friday deal on a first-gen, three-camera starter kit that'll save you over a hundred bucks.
+The deal starts on Nov.
+21 -- if you miss it, look for an almost-as-good deal at Walmart, where the three-camera Arlo kit will sell for $199.

 Save $220